Ioniq: Models

-The Ioniq 5 compact crossover was released in February 2021 and was previewed by the Hyundai Concept 45 EV presented at the 2019 Frankfurt Motor Show.
+The Ioniq 5 compact crossover SUV was released in February 2021 and was previewed by the Hyundai Concept 45 EV presented at the 2019 Frankfurt Motor Show.

-The Ioniq 6 mid-size sedan will be produced from 2022 and is foreshadowed by the Hyundai Prophecy concept car, which was scheduled to be presented at the 2020 Geneva International Motor Show but this was canceled due to the COVID-19 pandemic.
+The Ioniq 6 mid-size sedan was released in July 2022 and is foreshadowed by the Hyundai Prophecy concept car, which was scheduled to be presented at the 2020 Geneva International Motor Show but this was canceled due to the COVID-19 pandemic.

-The Ioniq 9 mid-size crossover will be produced from November 2024.
+The Ioniq 9 mid-size crossover SUV was released in November 2024.
 Previously known as the Ioniq 7 during development, it is the production model of the Seven concept car, which made its debut at the LA Motor Show in November 2021.

-The Ioniq 3 Subcompact hatchback will be launched at the 2025 Munich Motor Show in Munich, Germany.
-It will be the production version of the THREE concept.
+The Ioniq V mid-size sedan was released in April 2026 and was previewed by the Hyundai Venus.
+It is Hyundai's first Ioniq model that was developed in China.